mshibla/cmem/README.md

 The last element of a CMem protocol message is the message data.
 This can be one of several
 messages:

-- *cjoin <identifier>*: indicates an intent to participate in the cluster, includes the name identifier used by the joining member
+- *cjoin &lt;identifier&gt;*: indicates an intent to participate in the cluster, includes the name identifier used by the joining member
-- *alive <identifier> <time>*: indicates that the sending member is alive and participating in the cluster; the time parameter is seconds from UTC epoch
+- *alive &lt;identifier&gt; &lt;time&gt;*: indicates that the sending member is alive and participating in the cluster; the time parameter is seconds from UTC epoch
-- *leave <identifier>*: indicates that the member is leaving the cluster
+- *leave &lt;identifier&gt;*: indicates that the member is leaving the cluster
-- *cluster <cluster_membership_list>*: when a new cluster member joins, existing cluster members reply with their current cluster membership list (this allows the joining member to know who is participating in the cluster, even though the joiner wasn't present for the previous join messages); note that disagreements in cluster membership need to be rectified, but this is
+- *cluster &lt;cluster_membership_list&gt;*: when a new cluster member joins, existing cluster members reply with their current cluster membership list (this allows the joining member to know who is participating in the cluster, even though the joiner wasn't present for the previous join messages); note that disagreements in cluster membership need to be rectified, but this is